bzdfzfer/circle_odometry/README.md

 # The "circle_odometry" Package

-This repo is for our IEEE/ASME Trans.
-Mechatronics submission of "Circle fit matching: a fast analytical laser scan matching method for 2D laser scanners".
+This repo is for our IEEE Trans. on Instrumentation and Measurement submission of "Circle fit matching: a fast analytical laser scan matching method for 2D laser scanners".

 ## Working Principle